NSU-SU19CSE299S16/SU19CSE299S16G01NSU/README.md

 **Methodology**

 As this is a web based project, I have selected a frame work for the backend development, and for frontend I have used bootstrap and JavaScript.

--Frontend: - JavaScript, CSS, HTML, Bootstrap
+  - Frontend: - JavaScript, CSS, HTML, Bootstrap
--Backend: - Django
+  - Backend: - Django

 I have worked in an incremental development way where I will specifically work on different issues on every week and solve those issues and developed the website step by step, to track those issues I have used a board on GitHub where I can address every issues I work on and move them from to-do to doing and done.
 Every time I started solving an issue I moved and card from to-do to doing, and when I am done solving the issue I moved that card to done and closed that issue.